Chapter 12 : Twelve

 I have always thought that the Pureblood traditions must put a lot of value in marriages.
 Otherwise, why would Bellatrix Lestrange have married?
 I can't see her wanting to get married at all.
 That is why I place such importance in the story with Sirius's engagement.

-Book Two will be significantly longer than Book One (which was chapters 1 through 11), but I hope you will all stick with me!
-I already have the next update written! ^^
+Book Two will be significantly longer than Book One, but I hope you will all stick with me.
+Enjoy! :)

 Previous Chapter Next Chapter